arnauddeman/APISIX-Kafka/README.md

 ```
 8. Stop the client (CTRL C)

-9. Apply the patch and restart the Apisix container:
+9. Apply the patch and restart the Apisix container:<br/>
 npm run patch

 9. Start the client (messages should be recieved)